Dvd848/CTFs/2019_picoCTF/flag_shop.md

 > buy_imitation_flag(2222222)
 ```

-2222222 flags won't do anymore, since that would bring us to a negative balance, we mut buy 3333333 instead to trigger the overflow.
+2222222 flags won't do anymore, since that would bring us to a negative balance, we must buy 3333333 instead to trigger the overflow.

 ```python
 >>> 1100 - numpy.int32(2222222*900)